TonicBoomerKewl/TonicGuardian/README.md

 > Is There a **Free Version**?
 - Yes, in Your Dreams.
 > Which **Android Emulators** are Supported?
-- Most Popular Ones are Supported.
+- The Most Popular Ones are Supported.